Pickles in Japan, Tuskemono

 Nuka Duke (Pickled in rice bran)

-The vegetables will be in the rice bran with water and salt boosting the lactic acid bacteria proliferation and fermentation.
+The vegetables will be in the rice bran with water and salt.
+Those ingredients help the lactic acid bacteria proliferate and ferment.
 So, the bacteria make an Umami flavor.
-It is in a pot and sometimes needs to get mixed up by the hand to keep it in good condition.

 Takuan (White radish pickles)

-I said all vegetables can be good Japanese pickles.
-However, this Tsukemono called Takuan should be for a white radish (Daikon in Japanese), making it unique.
+However, the Tsukemono called Takuan should be a white radish (Daikon in Japanese), making it unique.

 The origin story is also a feature.
 The inventor was a MONK of a Japanese temple.
 He is Mr. Takuan (1573 – 1645).
 Indeed, the pickle’s name was from himself.

-After they dry, set them in the barrels with salt, sugar, and oryzae.
-The key to pickle well is weight.
-They always place a proper stone size on the barrel to press the radishes.
+The key to pickling well is weight.
+The Tsukemono always needs a proper stone size on the barrel to press the radishes (and it is the same technique for all pickles).
 It takes two or three weeks to be ready.

 It is one of the most unique Japanese pickles, Takuan.